Ideal Protein and Phase 1 (Weight Loss Phase)

 From maintaining muscle mass, energy production, and retaining hydration.
 Being on a diet does not decrease these demands.

-For that reason, Ideal Protein Phase 1 requires a few mandatory supplements to provide all nutrients typically found in the foods you will be restricting on the Ideal Protein protocol.
+For that reason, Ideal Protein Phase 1 requires a few mandatory supplements to provide all nutrients typically found in the foods that you will be restricting on the Ideal Protein protocol.
 The addition helps you achieve the minimum recommended daily allowance (RDA) of vitamins and minerals.
 It’s a vital step and skipping it can actually slow your progress, costing you more in the long run.

 - IP Multi-Vita: 2 capsules daily